imineev/helidon-conference/README.md

 app:
   greeting: "Hallo"
 ```

+Now after rebuild package
+'mvn clean package -Dmaven.test.skip'
-Now after restart, the message should be changed.
+and restart, the message should be changed.

 If the application is started from the `helidon-quickstart-se` folder, the
  configuration is correctly located.